 Consumer Confidence in Denmark averaged 0.12 points from 1974 until 2022, reaching an all time high of 15.50 points in January of 2006 and a record low of -25.60 points in July of 2022.
 This page provides the latest reported value for - Denmark Consumer Confidence - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Denmark Consumer Confidence - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Consumer Confidence in Denmark is expected to be 1.00 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Consumer Confidence in Denmark to stand at -3.00 in 12 months time.
-In the long-term, the Denmark Consumer Confidence is projected to trend around 1.00 Index Points in 2020, according to our econometric models.
+Consumer Confidence in Denmark is expected to be -2.20 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Denmark Consumer Confidence is projected to trend around 1.50 points in 2023, according to our econometric models.